jorgelbg/dashflare/README.md

 Since the forwarding will be done by Cloudflare there is no change required to the website on your original domain.
 Not even a new `script` tag is needed.

-## 🚀 Publishing the edge worker
+## 🔥 Publishing the edge worker

 After `wrangler` is installed, and the environment variables are set, we can deploy our edge worker.
 Before we need to generate a valid `wrangler.toml` file.
-We provide a handy make target to do this:
+A handy make target is provided to do this:

 ```sh
 ❯ make wrangler